-Update: Some programs/applications have now closed, but are listed below as a reference.
+Update: Many programs/applications have now closed, but are listed below as a reference.
 Contact our team or your local MP for more information in your area.
 Please note this list may not include all municipalities or utility companies.

 Due to the hardship businesses are facing in the wake of COVID-19, many municipalities and utility companies delayed their deadlines for property tax payments and utility bills.